lsrdg/tatoeba-karini/README.md

 All the creative content is licensed by [Tatoeba.org](https://tatoeba.org)under CC-BY 2.0.

-Tatoeba-query is a _personal_ project, which aims to provide a faster way to check the amazing resource of Tatoeba.org from the command line.
+Tatoeba-karini is a _personal_ project, which aims to provide a faster way to check the amazing resource of Tatoeba.org from the command line.
 I'm working on it **as** and **while** learning to program independently.
 By no means it should be used for something serious.

 ## Issues, bugs, contributions

-If you have any problem while using Tatoeba-query, **please**:
+If you have any problem while using Tatoeba-karini, **please**:

 - do **not** bother the Tatoeba's team.
 They are already doing an amazing work out there. (: